-It was an inspirational, rich and unique learning experience
+It promotes a change in mindsets and perspective It was an inspirational, rich and unique learning experience What Participants Found Useful About Module 1 It provided market updates on People

-It was a moment for self reflection and realisation It promotes a change in mindsets and perspective

-What Participants Found Useful About Module 1 communication

-platform - an

-opportunity for

-all to share their

-opinions

-It provided market updates on People

 POSITIVE OUTCOMES FROM THE PROGRAMME

 Based on feedback from the participants, LEAD PEP 2.1 has achieved its objectives, as participants found it insightful and knowledgeable.
 The programme was an eye-opener resulting in the participants wanting to improve and challenge themselves to become better leaders and to enable them to carry out their daily working tasks in a better and more effective way.
 Below are some of things that the participants found useful about Module 1: